nerdjango/crypto-kitties/README.md

 # crypto-kitties
-My implementation of the crypto kitties project for fun
+My implementation of the crypto kitties project for fun.